Death of Hedviga Golik: Discovery of body

 In 2008, the building complex was to be renovated into condominiums with the agreement of residents.
 Only Golik had not responded to the request.
 Three representatives broke open the attic apartment's door on May 12, 2008 and discovered Golik's body, lying on her bed, wrapped in blankets, in front of her TV.
 Her teacup, which she had been sipping from, remained on a table next to her chair.
 Nothing in her home had been disturbed, though it was adorned with numerous cobwebs.
 The police removed her body from her apartment.
 An autopsy was unable to determine her cause of death, nor the exact time.

 The date of death was initially believed to be in 1973.
-The Institute of Forensic Medicine and Criminalistics conducted the autopsy, concluding that she most likely died during a cold season and that the isolated position of the apartment allowed the decomposition to go unnoticed until mummification set in.
+The Institute of Forensic Medicine and Criminalistics of the Faculty of Medicine, University of Zagreb was tasked with identifying the body in 2008.
+They conducted the autopsy, concluding that she most likely died during a cold season and that the isolated position of the apartment allowed the decomposition to go unnoticed until mummification set in.
 While the windows of the apartment were found open, deputy institute representative Davor Strinović said that the smell of rot should have been noticeable during the early stages, which neighbours claimed only became noticeable when the apartment was unlocked.
 A police spokesperson stated "So far, we have no idea how it is possible that someone officially reported missing so long ago was not found before in the same apartment she used to live in".
-The electricity was not turned off in the roughly 50 years since Golik's death.
-The bill was regularly paid by the original architect of the building, also residing in Zagreb, who died three months earlier.
+The electricity was not turned off in the roughly 42 years since Golik's death.
+The bill was regularly paid by the original architect of the building, also residing in Zagreb, who had died three months earlier.